 2 inch piece of ginger

-8-9 fresh green chillies, adjust as per preference
+8-9 fresh green chillies, adjust as per preference of heat

 3 tbsp tamarind water + 2 tbsp sugar / jaggery (cheat: 2 tbsp tamarind chutney / saunth chutney)

 1 tsp roasted cumin powder / jeera powder